Frequently asked questions

 Where can I buy Stephanie Geyl Pottery?

-Her work is available online and through a selection of exhibitions, markets, shops and artisan craft events across Bristol and the South West.
+Stephanie’s work is available online and through a selection of exhibitions, markets, shops and artisan craft events across Bristol and the South West.
 Releases are often produced in limited quantities, reflecting the studio-led nature of her practice.
+Locations include Makers Bristol, the Tobacco Factory Market and The Frome Independent Market.

 Do you release collections or one-off pieces?